fintatarta/fff/Ada/README.md

 ```

 Note how it is required that `Field_Type` has the neutral elements (`Zero` and `One`), the two operations (`"+"` and `"*"`) together with the inverses (`"-"` and `Inv`).

+## Why Ada? :raised_eyebrow:	:astonished:

+Yes, quite an unusual choice, isn't it?
+The reason is the generic package model of Ada (kind of C++ template, but with a more human syntax) that can mimick quite closely the approach used in algebra.
+The package `Generic_LUP`  above is an example of the idea.